 Medicines were managed by staff who have been trained and deemed competent to do so.
 The impact of training was monitored through team meetings, supervision and annual appraisal.
-Competency assessments were completed annually.
-Refresher training in medicines management was provided in the last year.
+Refresher training in medicines management was provided every three years.
 In relation to safeguarding, staff advised that they were aware of the regional procedures and who to report any safeguarding concerns to.

 Systems were in place to manage the ordering of prescribed medicines to ensure adequate supplies were available and to prevent wastage.
 Staff advised of the procedures to identify and report any potential shortfalls in medicines.
-Satisfactory arrangements were in place for the acquisition and storage of prescriptions.

 There were satisfactory arrangements in place to manage changes to prescribed medicines.
-Personal medication records and handwritten entries on medication administration records were updated by two members of staff.
+Personal medication records were updated by two members of staff.
 This safe practice was acknowledged.
+Staff were reminded that adhesive labels should not be used on the medicine administration sheets and that hand-written updates should be signed by two staff members.

-There were procedures in place to ensure the safe management of medicines during a resident's admission to the home and discharge from the home.
+There were procedures in place to ensure the safe management of medicines during a resident's admission to the home.